Syed-Md-Abdud-Dayan/Pneumonia-Detection/README.md

 The project follows an end-to-end supervised deep-learning workflow:

-1. Load the chest X-ray dataset.
+1. Load the chest X-ray dataset from Google Drive.
 2. Inspect the dataset structure and class distribution.
-3. Perform exploratory data analysis.
+3. Perform exploratory data analysis (EDA) using class counts and sample X-ray visualizations.
-4. Preprocess the X-ray images.
+4. Resize and preprocess the images for CNN input.
-5. Apply data augmentation to the training images.
+5. Apply data augmentation to the training data.
-6. Handle class imbalance using class weights.
+6. Address class imbalance using balanced class weights.
-7. Use a pretrained CNN model as the feature extractor.
+7. Use VGG16 pretrained on ImageNet as the convolutional feature extractor.
+8. Add a custom classification head for binary classification.
-8. Train the model using training and validation data.
+9. Train the model using training and validation data.
-9. Monitor training and validation Accuracy, Loss, Precision, and Recall.
+10. Use Early Stopping, learning-rate reduction, and Model Checkpointing to retain the best model.
-10. Evaluate the best model on the independent test set.
+11. Evaluate the best model on the independent test set.
-11. Analyze the results using a Classification Report, Confusion Matrix, and ROC Curve.
+12. Report Accuracy, Precision, Recall, F1 Score, Sensitivity, Specificity and ROC-AUC, along with the confusion matrix and ROC curve.

 ---